collinsowusu/PyGEE-SWToolbox/paper/paper.md

 able to write JavaScript codes in the GEE online Code Editor or the use of Python codes using the Python API to perform geospatial processing of datasets.
 This is sometime problematic for some researchers and water resource managers who have no knowledge in programming or not used to the languages needed to communicate with the GEE platform.
+This toolbox provides a simple GUI as a solution to some of the challenges faced by non-programmers in utilizing the GEE platform for water resources monitoring.

 # Audience